quentinjamet/quentinjamet.github.io/_posts/2016-03-09-we-are-hiring.md

 ![image]({{site.baseurl}}/img/SWOT_design.png "SWOT design")

-One is on an CNES-funded project to study how to retrieve information  on ocean currents from SWOT ocean data, while the other is on a UGA-funded project to study the sources and footprints of submesoscale variability in the North atlantic.
+One is on a CNES-funded project to **study how to retrieve information  on ocean currents from SWOT ocean data**, while the other is on a UGA-funded project to **study the sources and footprints of submesoscale variability in the North Atlantic**.

 Both projects will start in September 2016.
 Please,  contact me for further details about the positions.